 - And lastly (but importantly), don’t forget about the space that you (as the adult) need!

-Let’s take a closer look at each of those points in how to set up a homeschool classroom to help you better understand what you need (and what you don’t need — which is just important!) and how to organize homeschool room (even without an IKEA desk lol).
+Let’s take a closer look at each of those points in how to set up a homeschool classroom to help you better understand what you need (and what you don’t need — which is just important!) and how to organize homeschool room (even without an IKEA desk lol) and give you some homeschool set up ideas.

 How to Set Up A Homeschool Classroom #1: What Are My Goals?

-You know how you see those cool homeschool rooms that will inspire you and your homeschoolers, but you try to recreate it and it just falls flat?
+You know how you see those cool homeschool rooms that will inspire you and your homeschoolers, but you try to recreate that homeschool work space and it just falls flat?

 That’s because you didn’t consider your goals and needs first!